MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-tasks-app.md

 ### Example scenario

-Here's an example of how tasks publishing works.
+Here's an example of how task publishing works.

 Contoso is rolling out a new food takeout and delivery promotion.
 To maintain a consistent brand experience, they need to coordinate consistent execution of the rollout across over 300 store locations.